BigDataRepublic/argo-dataflow-session/README.md

 { "champion": "Alpha Flyers", "at": "2022-03-23 22:18:42.633291", "wins": 4 }
 { "champion": "Diamond Cutters", "at": "2022-03-23 22:23:43.467081", "wins": 14 }
 ```
-To get the above, you need to use the championship triggers on the `kicker_timer` topic .
+To get the above, you can use the championship triggers on the `kicker_timer` topic.

 Just have some fun changing random things.
 See the `feature/solutions` for the complete pipeline.